Many thanks to Alexander Lee and Mark Windfeld-Hansen for their assistance with this post.

 There are two main requirements that a holder must meet to take advantage of these benefits.

-- Original issue
+Original issue

 - With a few exceptions, the holder must have acquired the QSBS directly from the company in exchange for money, property (not including stock) or as compensation for services.

-- Holding period
+Holding period

 The company itself must also comply with various rules in order to allow its shareholders to qualify for favorable QSBS treatment.
 For instance, certain redemptions by the company can cause certain of its stock acquired within specified periods before or after the redemptions to fail to qualify as QSBS.
-In addition, the company must remain a United States C corporation and actively engaged in a qualified trade or business throughout substantially all of the five-year holding period.
+In addition, the company must remain a US C corporation and actively engaged in a qualified trade or business throughout substantially all of the five-year holding period.
 Accordingly, decisions on how to organize and operate a company are important for QSBS purposes.

-If a holder sells QSBS before five years, such holder may be able to avoid tax by investing the proceeds from the sale into other QSBS.
-To take advantage of these “rollover” rules, the holder must have held the QSBS that was sold for more than six months.
-The holder has 60 days to compete the rollover, and the company into which the holder rolls its gain must be a United States C corporation with gross assets of $50 million or less that is actively engaged in a qualified trade or business for substantially all of the first six months following the rollover.
-Provided these requirements are met, the holder should qualify for the QSBS benefits described above once its combined holding period in the “old” and “new” QSBS exceeds five years.
+Provided these requirements are met, the holder should qualify for the QSBS benefits described above once its combined holding period in the “old” and “new” QSBS exceeds three years.
 In addition, if a holder exchanges QSBS for stock that isn’t QSBS in certain tax-free transactions, that other stock will be treated as QSBS to the extent of the gain that would have been recognized at the time of the exchange if the transaction had not qualified as tax-free.
 As with the rollover provisions described above, a holder may combine its holding period in the “old” and “new” QSBS for purposes of qualifying for the five-year holding period.
 Note, however, that the holding period in QSBS will be suspended if, prior to completing that holding period, the holder has an “offsetting short position” with respect to its QSBS, including if the holder makes a short sale of its QSBS or acquires an option to sell its QSBS.

 A video on this topic is available on Cooley’s Taxplaining page.